 The scope of objects in Smithsonian collections is staggering—from ancient Chinese bronzes to the Star-Spangled Banner; from a 3.5 billion-year-old fossil to the Apollo lunar landing module; from the ruby slippers featured in The Wizard of Oz to presidential memorabilia.

-This collection of online tools allows you to search or browse the Libraries' holdings, from printed books, ephemera and manuscripts to digital publication and collections.
+Online tools allow you to search or browse the Libraries' holdings, from printed books, ephemera and manuscripts to digital publications and collections.

 The Smithsonian is a leader in the field of protecting and preserving our national heritage.